 Taapsee Pannu ADMITS To Being In A Relationship: Have Kissed A Lot Of Frogs Before Meeting My Prince

 The love lives of Bollywood celebrities garner a lot of attention, as fans are always curious to know who is dating whom.
-Recently, we got to know that actresses Kalki Koechlin, and Huma Qureshi are in relationships, through their social media profile.
+Recently, we got to know that actresses Kalki Koechlin, and Huma Qureshi are in relationships, through their social media profiles.
 Mission Mangal actress Taapsee Pannu is the latest celeb to admit to being in a relationship.
 She said that she will marry the person only when she is ready to have babies.
 Read on!

 Taapsee Pannu and her sister Shagun Pannu were in conversation with Pinkvilla, when the former admitted to dating someone, but she did not name the person.
 She said, "I'm not married and people who are genuinely interested in my life not just to make gossip columns about it, know about it.
 Whoever is the person in my life is not into the profession where people are more curious about him.
 He is not an actor or a cricketer.
 He's not even from here around."